silver2row/ServoCape/README.md

 7. If that is not working, try `/dev/i2c-5`.
 8. Add your favorite server and a `/templates/` dir. w/ a file called whatever you wish...
 9. Make sure that pwmsOne.py has the same .html file listed as what you will call the .html file in `/ServoCape/templates/Your_File.html`.

-Please use caution while attempting to handle the ServoCape and BeagleBone Black.
-` There is no excuse for not using safety! `

 Also...Bookworm has some ideas relating to the OS itself that plays a bit differently compared to Bullseye.